7Magic7Mike7/Qrogue/Next steps.md

 # Must haves #
 - custom GameData location also for Linux!
-- raise Errors in Logger instead of arbitrary positions so we can actually log them!
 - implement normal Game Mode (playing without Tutorial Stuff on generated (?)
 Map)
 - GameSimulator: seeds need to be set correctly so random stuff like flee chance doesn't hinder execution
 - consider space in backpack when buying from shop